Quansight-Labs/ndindex/docs/slices.md

 slicing, and examine just what it is that makes it so confusing.

-There are two primary aspects of slices that make the confusing:  confusing conventions, and split definitions.
+There are two primary aspects of slices that make the confusing:  confusing conventions, and branching definitions.
 By confusing conventions, I mean that slice semantics have definitions that are often difficult to reason about mathematically.
 These conventions were chosen for syntactic convenience, and one can easily see for most of them how they lead to concise notation for very